jarretmoses/jmoses89.github.io/source/_posts/2014-10-15-changing-a-word-into-one-dollar.markdown

 {% img /images/capture.png %}
 Capture example

-As you can see in the match example, rubular simply matches the substring.
+As you can see in the [Rubular](www.rubular.com)match example, it simply matches the substring.
 However, in the capture example there is a section 'Match groups', which represents the match which was saved in memory for further use.

 ####What is this '$1'?